PyRepair/maniple/training-data/summarize-experiment-v2/keras/25/test_info_response_1.md

-The failing test function `test_preprocess_input` failed in the `_preprocess_numpy_input` function located in 'keras/applications/imagenet_utils.py'.
-The original error message was fairly technical and long, indicating that the cause was in `keras/applications/imagenet.py` and showing a complex trace at the bottom.

-Simplified error message:
+The failing test was expecting an array of floats, but the actual function was returning a scalar array of int32.
+This means that the output of the function was not in the proper format according to what the test was expecting.
+The test error message `Cannot cast ufunc 'subtract' output from dtype('float64') to dtype('int32') with casting rule 'same_kind'` indicated that there was a type casting issue while the numpy library was trying to perform subtraction on the arrays.

+The simplifed error message could be:
 ```
-Cannot cast ufunc 'subtract' output from dtype('float64') to dtype('int32') with casting rule 'same_kind'
+Cannot cast ufunc 'subtract' output from dtype('float64') to dtype('int32') with casting rule 'same_kind'.
 ```